mitchellholt/Templates/README.md

 # Installation #
 Clone the repository and change into the directory created by git.
 Run `chmod +x ./template.sh`.
 Finally, add the location of the script to the path.

+For Windows users I hope you know how to make this an executable.